D&D 5th Edition

 Any increase or decrease to your speed changes this additional movement by the same amount.
 If your speed of 30 feet is reduced to 15 feet, for instance, you can move up to 30 feet this turn if you dash.

-.
-If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets
+HideWhen you take the Hide action, you make a Dexterity (Stealth) check in an attempt to hide, following the rules for hiding.
+If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

 When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one reaction per round.